brown-band/website/pages/scripts/1984-1985/spring/skating-party.md

 :sd[Play "Star Wars"]

 Now how much would you pay?
 But wait!
-Don't answer yet because you also get:
+Don’t answer yet because you also get:

 :sd[Counterskate playing Number Four, no stop time.
 Skate into "B" Play Number Two, no singing.]